 Let’s verify that we’ve correctly installed MariaDB.
 At your shell, type:

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 To log into MariaDB, use the following command (note that it’s the same command you would use to log into a MariaDB database):

-Also try to create a new database, user and assign privileges to a database:
+Also try to create a new database, user, and assign privileges to a database:

 Then, restart the MariaDB database server and enable it to start on system start-up using: